How to use Premo Guard Natural Bed Bug & mite Spray:

 Step 3: Treat Surrounding Areas -Thoroughly spray the surrounding area including nightstands, chairs and sofas, curtains, baseboards, crown moldings, carpet edges, all cracks and crevices.

 Step 4: Treat Multiple Times.
 Bed Bugs, Mites and Lice are adept at hiding.
 Often times, missing bed bugs, mites or eggs can end in a recurrence (they multiply quickly).
-To avoid a recurrence, we suggest that you repeat steps 2 and 3 multiple times.
+To avoid a recurrence, we suggest that you spray Premo Guard daily until you do not see anymore bugs or feel any more bites.
 If you need additional bottles of Premo Guard Bed Bug, Mite and Lice Killer, click here (128 oz bottle) and click here (24 oz bottle).